BWCAW and Quetico Travel Permits

 Permits must be canceled at least 3 days before the entry date.
 A percentage (10-50%) of the camping fee deposit will be refunded by Ontario Parks based on how long the reservation has been held.

 U.S. Passport: all persons will be required to present a passport, or other WHTI-compliant document, when returning to the United States from Canada.
-Children under age 16 may present a copy of his or her birth certificate.
-If traveling with a school group, religious group, social or cultural organization, or sports team, children under age 19 may also present a copy of his or her birth certificate.
+Children under the age of 16 (or under 19 if traveling with a school, religious, or other youth group) need only present a birth certificate or other proof of citizenship.
+The birth certificate can be original, photocopy, or certified copy.
 For more information, you may refer to: U.S. Border and Customs Protection